DenizenScript/dDiscordBot/README.md

-dDiscordBOt: Adds a Discord Bot to Denizen!
+dDiscordBot: Adds a Discord Bot to Denizen!
 -------------------------------------------